VernonGrant/gnu-c-language-manual/markdown/Type-Alignment.md

 ```

 specifies that `x` must start on an address that is a multiple of 8.
-However, if `alignment`{.variable} exceeds the maximum alignment for the
+However, if `alignment` exceeds the maximum alignment for the
 machine, that maximum is how much alignment `x` will get.

 The older GNU C syntax for this feature looked like